-ATC Oceanic Clearance and Subsequent Re-clearances
+ATC Re-clearances

-- 8.4.3 Where practicable, two flight crew members should listen to and record every ATC clearance and both agree that the recording is correct.
-Standard Operating Procedures (SOPs) for LRNS must include independent clearance copy, data entry (coordinates and/or named waypoints), and independent crosschecks to verify that the clearance is correctly programmed.
+8.3.10 Where practicable, two pilots should listen to and record every ATC clearance and both agree that the recording is correct.
+Standard Operating Procedures (SOPs) must include independent clearance copy, data entry (coordinates and/or "named" waypoints), and independent crosschecks to verify that the clearance is correctly programmed.
 These procedures must also be used when enroute changes are entered.
-Any doubt should be resolved by requesting clarification from ATC. - 8.4.4 In the event that a re-clearance is received when temporarily only one flight crew member is on the flight deck, unless the re-clearance is an ATC instruction that requires immediate compliance, any flight profile, Mach number or routing changes should not be executed, nor should the Navigation or Flight Management Systems be updated, until the second flight crew member has returned to the Flight Deck and a proper cross-checking and verification process can be undertaken. - 8.4.5 If the ATC oceanic cleared route is identical to the flight planned track, it should be drawn on the plotting chart and verified by the other flight crew member.
+Any doubt should be resolved by requesting clarification from ATC.

+8.3.11 In the event that a re-clearance is received when only one pilot is on the flight deck, unless the re-clearance is an ATC instruction that requires immediate compliance, any flight profile, Mach number or routing changes should not be executed, nor should the Navigation or Flight Management Systems be updated, until the second pilot has returned to the Flight Deck and a proper crosschecking and verification process can be completed.